How Much Does It Cost to Declaw a Cat? (2026 Guide)

 3. Follow-up sessions: $50-$100 per session

-Behavioral therapy costs vary widely.
-They depend on the cat’s needs and the specialist’s rates.
+Rates vary depending on the cat’s needs and the specialist you work with.

-Both infection treatment and behavioral therapy add to the total cost of declawing.
-Owners must prepare for these potential extra expenses.
-Your cat’s health and happiness are important.
-Always consider these factors before making a decision.
+Both infection treatment and behavioral issues add to the total cost of declawing.
+Factor these potential expenses into your decision.
+Your cat’s long-term health and comfort matter as much as the upfront price.

 Alternatives To Declawing